-- a client performs a POST request to a /v1/bucket/{id}/some-resource resource, where {id} is to be replaced with some bucket's identifier ({something} notation refers to the nearest term from the left unless explicitly specified otherwise); - a specific X-Idempotency-Token header is added to the request alongside standard headers (which we omit); - terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter); - a specific JSON, containing a some\parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload; - in response (marked with an arrow symbol →) server returns a 404 Not Founds status code; the status might be omitted (treat it like a 200 OK if no status is provided); - the response could possibly contain additional notable headers; - the response body is a JSON comprising a single error\message field; field value absence means that field contains exactly what you expect it should contain some error message in this case.
+• a client performs a POST request to a /v1/bucket/{id}/some-resource resource, where {id} is to be replaced with some bucket's identifier ({something} notation refers to the nearest term from the left unless explicitly specified otherwise);

+- a specific X-Idempotency-Token header is added to the request alongside standard headers (which we omit); - terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter); - a specific JSON, containing a some_parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload; - in response (marked with arrow symbol →) server returns a 404 Not Founds status code; the status might be omitted (treat it like 200 OK if no status is provided); - the response could possibly contain additional notable headers; - the response body is a JSON comprising a single error_message field; field value absence means that field contains exactly what you expect it should contain some error message in this case.

-The term 'client' here stands for an application being executed on a user's device, either a native or a web one.
-The terms 'agent' and 'user agent' are synonymous to 'client'.
+Term 'client' here stands for an application being executed on a user's device, either native or web one.
+Terms 'agent' and 'user agent' are synonymous to 'client'.